JohnKamaujk/catrix/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* OS system.
+* VS code editor or any other IDE.

 ### Installing

+* Click to the code button of this repo & copy http/ssh link
-* How/where to download your program
+* Open path to your folder location with terminal then git clone
-* Any modifications needed to be made to files/folders
+* Run the application by opening it on your IDE.

 ### Executing program